National conventions for writing telephone numbers: Germany

-The very old format and E.123 local form are often used by older people but also for technical reasons.
+The (very) old format and E.123 local form are still in use, sometimes for technical reasons.

 Greece

-Greek telephone numbers are ten digits long, and usually written AAB BBBBBBB or AAAB BBBBBB where AAB or AAAB is the 2- or 3-digit national area code plus the first digit of the subscriber number, and BBBBBBB or BBBBBB are the remaining digits of the subscriber number.
+Greek telephone numbers have ten digits, and usually written AAB BBBBBBB or AAAB BBBBBB where AAB or AAAB is the 2- or 3-digit national area code plus the first digit of the subscriber number, and BBBBBBB or BBBBBB are the remaining digits of the subscriber number.
 The entire number must always be dialed, even if calling within the same local area; therefore, the national destination code is not separated from the subscriber number.
 According to international convention, numbers are sometimes written +30 AAB BBBBBBB or +30 AAAB BBBBBB to include the country calling code.

 Hungary

 In Hungary the standard lengths for area codes is two, except for Budapest (the capital), which has the area code 1.
-Subscribers' numbers are six digits long in general.
-Numbers in Budapest and cell phone numbers are seven digits long.
+Subscribers' numbers have six digits in general.
+Numbers in Budapest and cell phone numbers have seven digits.

 Iceland

-Phone numbers in Iceland are seven digits long and generally written in the form XXX XXXX or XXX-XXXX.
+Phone numbers in Iceland have seven digits and generally written in the form XXX XXXX or XXX-XXXX.

 Ireland

 Phone numbers in Ireland are part of an open numbering plan with varying number lengths.
-The area code system similar to some other northern European countries.
+The area code system is similar to that in some other northern European countries.
 Unlike the UK, Irish fixed line numbering is divided into a number of regions which are (except Dublin) further subdivided in a hierarchical structure, with the largest town often (but not always) taking 0A1.

 Area codes start with a trunk prefix "0" and extend for up to four digits but usually 3; followed by the local phone number of up to seven digits.

 In industry jargon, these area codes and prefixes are referred to as NDCs (National Dialing Codes).
 This is the term used by ComReg and technical documents, as they include non-geographic codes.
 Historically, like the UK, the term STD code (Subscriber Trunk Dialling) was used.

 However, the terminology is archaic and is no longer universally understood and should not be used to avoid confusion.

 Dublin uses the shorter (01) code which is not further subdivided.
 Other cities and major towns usually have codes ending in 1.
 Cork for example is 021, Galway 091, Limerick 061 etc.

 The leading zero is always omitted when dialling from outside the country.